Last Updated on

 - mint leaves and sesame seeds (optional)

-- Cook the soba noodles according to package instructions then rinse them with cold water.
+- Cook the soba noodles according to package instructions, then thoroughly rinse them with cold water.

 - Whisk oil, peanut butter, honey, soy sauce, rice vinegar, sambal and coconut milk together until smooth.

-- Toss the noodles with the sauce, sprinkle with mint leaves and sesame seeds (if using) and serve immediately.
+- Toss the cold noodles with the sauce, sprinkle with mint leaves and sesame seeds (if using), add shredded vegetables and serve immediately.

 - Whatever you don’t eat you need to throw away, you cannot store this noodle dish.